Estadio Jorge Luis Hirschi

+The Estadio Jorge Luis Hirschi ([esˈtaðjo ˈxoɾxe lwis ˈiɾʃi]; lit.
+'Jorge Luis Hirschi Stadium', named after Jorge Hirschi) is an association football stadium in La Plata, Argentina.
+Located in the Paseo del Bosque park, it is the home of Estudiantes (LP).

 Because of its technological innovations and environmental sustainability, the stadium is regarded as one of the most modern venues in Argentina.
-The stadium is also one of the oldest in Argentina so it was established at "Paseo del Bosque" park in 1906.
+The stadium is also one of the oldest in Argentina so it was established at Paseo del Bosque park in 1906.

-The stadium is named after Jorge Luis Hirschi, who served as Estudiantes' president between 1927 and 1932, and is located on 1st Avenue between 55th and 57th Streets.
-It is thus also known as 1 y 57 (referring to its location on 1 and 57 streets).
 It was formally inaugurated on 25 December 1907.
 The arena was the venue where Estudiantes obtained the 1913 amateur league title, and where fans enjoyed los profesores ("the professors"), the famous 1930s offensive line of Lauri-Scopelli-Zozaya-Ferreyra-Guayta.

 In its initial incarnation (1907 to 2005) the stadium held up to 28,000 people, mostly standing-room, even though security measures would reduce its actual capacity to about 22,000.
-Its relatively meager size made Estudiantes use Boca Juniors' Bombonera stadium for its Copa Libertadores games.
+Its relatively meager size made Estudiantes use Boca Juniors' La Bombonera stadium for its Copa Libertadores games.

 History

-Historia

 In 1906, the Estudiantes executives focused on building a venue that could be suitable for Primera División matches so it was required by the Argentine Football Association to admit club's registration with the body.
 It was because the original field on 19 and 51 avenues (where the Islas Malvinas Park is placed nowadays) was not in line with the requirements to host official matches.
 President of the club, Nazario Roberts, make the arrangements and the Government of Buenos Aires Province gave the club a land on 1 and 57 street, where a velodrome functioned.
 With a capacity for 2,000 spectators, the stadium was inaugurated on 25 December 1907.

 After the pitch was remodelated, in 1911 a roofed grandstand was built.
 In 1937 a new lighting system was installed and the stadium became the first major venue in Argentina to host night games, inaugurated in a friendly match v Uruguayan side Peñarol.
 Those improvements allowed Estudiantes to participate in the Torneo Internacional Nocturno Rioplatense, a Summer tournament contested by Argentine and Uruguayan clubs.

 The official grandstand, remodeled during the presidency of Pedro Osácar in the 1940s, was destroyed by fire in 1960 and then replaced by a roofed grandstand built entirely in concrete.
 It would be used until the venue's demolition in 2007.